Health and Injury

 Health

-Normally the "Health" of a Character is not in question, meaning that the Character is not normally sick with the flu or have some disease.
+Normally, the "Health" of a Character is not in question, meaning that the Character is not normally sick with the flu or has some disease.
 However, there can be campaigns where it would suit the story to have Character's deal with the chance of sickness or disease.
-Please review both the Conditions page as well as the Pharmaceutical page for more information sicknesses and illnesses.
+Please review both the Conditions page and the Pharmaceutical page for more information on illnesses and conditions.
 Most of the time when a GM or other Player asks about a Characters Health they are instead referring to the Hit Points.

 Hit Dice

-Characters Hit Dice or HD is the dice type associated with a Character's Character Path.
+Character's Hit Dice or HD is the dice type associated with a Character's Character Path.
 The dice represent the potential Hit Points of a Character.
-Hit dice examples are d6, d8 and d10.
-Each time a Character levels up they get to roll there Hit Dice for more Hit Points.
-At level 1 the Character can take max Hit Points without rolling.
+Hit dice examples are d6, d8, and d10.
+Each time a Character levels up, they get to roll their Hit Dice for more Hit Points.
+At level 1, the Character can take max Hit Points without rolling.
 So at level two, a Strong Hero would have 2 Hit Dice or "2d8 of HD".
-A Character also adds there Constitution modifier to there Hit Points every level unless it is negative.
+A Character also adds their Constitution modifier to their Hit Points every level unless it is negative.

 Injury